null2264/null2264/README.md

   An MC mod that allows you to customise/randomise cobblestone (stone or even basalt) generator(s)

 - **The "Paranormal" Projects**

-  Bunch of software that I (usually) fork for personal uses
+  Bunch of software (usually a fork) that I maintain for personal uses

   - [**`spirit`**](https://github.com/null2264/spirit)